 OPEN SPACE, DEVELOPED means open space substantially free of structures but possibly containing improvements that are part of a development plan or are appropriate for the residents of any residential development.

-OPEN SPACE, PASSIVE CONSERVATION means open space that is essentially unimproved and set aside, dedicated, designated, or reserved for public or private use or for the use and enjoyment of owners or occupants, which is comprised of plant or wildlife habitat.

-OPEN SPACE, PRIVATE means a usable space adjoining and directly accessible to a dwelling unit, reserved for the exclusive use of residents of the dwelling unit and their guests.

 OPEN SPACE PLANNED DEVELOPMENT means a building development that concentrates buildings in specific areas on a site to allow the remaining land to be used for open space, and/or preservation of environmentally sensitive areas.

-CONSERVATION DEVELOPMENT PILOT PROJECT means an initial small-scale implementation of three (3) projects or less used to test potential alternatives to traditional development by providing initial regulations for applicants to follow, allowing alternative development to occur, and reviewing results prior to making a decision on a more widespread adoption.

 SECTION 4.
-A new Chapter 9, Article 2, Section 27 is hereby added as follows:
+Chapter 9, Article 2, Section 27 is hereby amended as follows:

-§9.2.27 CONSERVATION DEVELOPMENT STANDARDS PERMIT (CDP)
+§9.2.27 CONSERVATION DEVELOPMENT

 (A) PURPOSE AND INTENT.
-The purpose of this Section is to encourage residential development that provides an alternative means to preserve village character with particular emphasis on agricultural land and open space, in conformance with the Master Plan.
-It is the intent of this Section to allow a density bonus while maintaining Village style, scale, and character.
-The density bonus shall be implemented through a form-based approach based on the Village’s Floor Area Ratio.
-Conservation development standards may be applied to any property or properties in the A-1, A-2, A-3, R-2, or R-3 zones in the Guadalupe Trail and Fourth Street Character Areas if the conditions set forth herein are met, under a Conservation Development Pilot Project.
+The purpose of this Section is to encourage residential development that provides an alternative means to preserve village character with particular emphasis on agricultural land and open space, while maintaining Village style, scale, and character in conformance with the Master Plan.
+It is the intent of this Section to allow a modest density bonus in addition to the designation of a Conservation Area that provides for agriculture, recreation preservation of habit, and/or other features important to the Village.
+Conservation development standards may be applied to any property or properties in the A-1, A-2, A-3, R-2, or R-3 zones that meet the minimum lot size.
 Where the provisions of these development standards conflict with the provisions of another section of this Zoning Code, the provisions of these development standards shall prevail.
-Any unaddressed standards in this Section 27, not addressed in the balance of the Village Code, may be considered and approved by the Board of Trustees.
-The Board of Trustees may grant exemptions from this Section 27 and any section of Chapter 9 Land Use Regulation.

 (B) PERMISSIVE USES.
 A building or premises shall be used only for the following purposes: